sanskritiiii03/Text_Generation_102217111_SanskritiShukla/README.md

 GPT-4 and Gemini 1.5 Pro rank at the top, with Claude 2.1 closely behind.

 ## Conclusion
-If you prioritize efficiency and creativity, Gemini 1.5 Pro is a great option.
+1)If you prioritize efficiency and creativity, Gemini 1.5 Pro is a great option.
-If accuracy and robustness are key, GPT-4 is the best choice.
+2)If accuracy and robustness are key, GPT-4 is the best choice.
-For summarization tasks, Claude 2.1 performs exceptionally well.
+3)For summarization tasks, Claude 2.1 performs exceptionally well.
-LLaMA 2 & MPT-30B are viable open-source alternatives, but with some performance trade-offs.
+4)LLaMA 2 & MPT-30B are viable open-source alternatives, but with some performance trade-offs.

 Each model has its strengths and limitations—choosing the right one depends on your specific use case.